Soldering Basics

 The Correct Method of Hand Soldering Electrical Components

-When soldering components to each other or to a circuit board pad, place the iron’s tip so it touches both the component lead and the pad at the same time.
-This ensures the iron is heating all the contact surfaces simultaneously.
+When soldering components to each other or to a circuit board pad, place the iron’s tip so it touches both the component lead (electrical contact) and the pad at the same time.
+This ensures the iron is heating all surfaces to be soldered simultaneously, and they will reach soldering temperature together.

 Dwell time: Hold the tip in place for about 1–2 seconds (long enough for the joint to reach soldering temperature, but not so long that you risk damaging the pad or component).

 Next, feed a small amount of solder into the point where the iron tip meets the components.
 The solder will melt, flow, and coat the surfaces, forming a solid electrical and mechanical connection.
 You control the amount of solder by how much wire solder you feed into the joint.
-Once the pad and lead are covered, remove the iron and let the joint cool, and solidify.
+Once the pad and lead are covered with molten solder, remove the iron and let the joint cool, and solidify.

 The key is balance:

-• Too little solder → weak mechanical and electrical connection.
+Too little solder → poor wetting, weak mechanical and electrical connection.

-Learning the right amount takes practice, but a properly soldered joint should be smooth, shiny, and just enough to cover the pad and lead without excess buildup.
+Learning the right amount takes practice, but a properly soldered joint should be smooth, shiny, and just enough to cover the pad and lead or other electrical contact terminal without excess buildup.

 Surface Tension and Solder Behavior